madeofpendletonwool/PinePods/README.md

  ### Needed pre-beta release
  - [ ] Implement sign in retention.
 Cookies sort of
  - [ ] Audio volume interaction (implemented but layout is still wrong)
- - [ ] The math is currently wrong on the queued time
  - [ ] Layout soundbar better (it adjusts for screensize but can overlap at times with the episode title)
  - [ ] Fully update Readme with updated info and docs including deployment guide
  - [ ] Bugs